syncthing/website/content/security.md

 $ curl -sLO https://github.com/syncthing/syncthing/releases/download/v0.14.11/sha1sum.txt.asc
 ```

 Verify that the SHA1 checksum is correct for the release.
-Errors will be printed for the release files you did not download - these can be ignored.
-The important line is shown below in bold indicating the checksum is "OK" for the downloaded release file.
+Errors will be
+printed for the release files you did not download - these can be ignored.
+The important line is the one indicating the checksum is "OK" for the
+downloaded release file.

 ```
 $ sha1sum -c sha1sum.txt.asc
 ...
-sha1sum: syncthing-linux-386-v0.14.11.tar.gz: No such file or directory syncthing-linux-386-v0.14.11.tar.gz: FAILED open or read syncthing-linux-amd64-v0.14.11.tar.gz: OK
+sha1sum: syncthing-linux-386-v0.14.11.tar.gz: No such file or directory syncthing-linux-386-v0.14.11.tar.gz: FAILED open or read syncthing-linux-amd64-v0.14.11.tar.gz: OK  <-- this one
 sha1sum: syncthing-linux-armv5-v0.14.11.tar.gz: No such file or directory syncthing-linux-armv5-v0.14.11.tar.gz: FAILED open or read ...